-Urine marking in dogs isn't just a quick trickle of urine meant to upset you; rather, it's a form of communication.
-What is Rover trying to communicate?
-Dogs may be trying to convey different messages.
-Are you listening?
-Don't fall into the trap of thinking that only unaltered, intact dogs urine mark.
-"My dog is neutered and he still urine marks" is something I commonly heard at the vet hospital by some owners upset perhaps because they were hoping that removing the testicles would have magically stopped the marking.
-The truth is, urine marking is much more than sexual and isn't only triggered by hormones.
+Many people assume that only unaltered, intact dogs urine mark.
+"My dog is neutered and he still urine marks" is something I commonly heard at the vet hospital where I worked.
+Many owners had hoped that by removing the dog's testicles, they would magically stop the marking.
+The truth is, urine marking is much more than sexual, and it isn't only triggered by hormones.
 Both my spayed female and neutered male will urine mark given the chance, and they're definitively not searching for a mate!

 So what's urine marking all about?
-About a whole lot, and much more than what you may think.
-I am always fascinated by the elimination habits of different dogs who come to my place for board and training.
-I like to take notes on my observations on their elimination habits.
-I have seen dogs who mark with their leg up, squatting down or some dexterous ones may even do a sort of head stand.
-Some will scratch the dirt after the deed, others may be more secretive leaving their mark in areas of tall grass.
-Some dogs can be very picky about where they eliminate, while for others any place will do.
-Several dogs will carefully gauge the contents of their bladder making sure they have enough to mark as much as they can.
-Then, when they eventually run out, they look a bit disappointed as they lift their leg and nothing comes out (dry marking).
+A whole lot, much more than you may think.
+I meet many dogs who come to my place for boarding and training, and I like to take note of their elimination habits.
+I have seen dogs who mark with their leg up or squatting down—some dexterous dogs even do a sort of head stand.
+Some will scratch the dirt after the deed, while others are more secretive, leaving their mark only in areas of tall grass.
+Some dogs can be very picky about where they eliminate, while for others, any place will do.
+Several dogs will carefully gauge the contents of their bladder, making sure they have enough to mark as widely as they can.
+Then when they eventually run out, they look a bit disappointed as they lift their leg and nothing comes out (dry marking).
 Then you have those who engage in perimeter marking.
 I have seen this mostly in livestock guardians.
 To each their own!

-Why am I so fascinated in the elimination habits of dogs?
+Why am I so fascinated by the elimination habits of dogs?
 It's so varied and interesting.
-Dogs assume different positions, choose different areas and surfaces, engage in different rituals.
-It's almost a way humans sign, each dog leaves its own signature in a different manner.
+Dogs assume particular positions, choose different areas and surfaces, and engage in various rituals.
+Each dog leaves its own signature, in a different manner.
 Curious to learn more about urine marking in dogs?
-On your "mark", get set and go!
+On your "mark," get set, and go!

-Urine in dogs has a dual purpose: for emptying the bladder but can also be used for communicative means, basically the purpose is triggering a social response in other dogs or other animals.
+Urine in dogs has a dual purpose: for emptying the bladder but can also be used for communicative means, basically, the purpose is to trigger a social response in other dogs or other animals.
 Urine contains pheromones which are chemicals meant to deliver different messages purposely left for a recipient to interpret.
-This is why dogs are so attuned to sniffing areas where other dogs have eliminated.
-As you may have heard, sniffing other dog's urine is like "reading pee-mail", sending "Tweets" or reading important headlines of what is going on the doggy world.
+This is why dogs are so attuned to sniffing areas that other dogs have eliminated.
+As you may have heard, sniffing other dogs' urine is like "reading pee-mail", sending "Tweets" or reading important headlines about what is going on in the doggy world.
 Dogs are constantly scanning the environment for these messages and are also eager to leave their own.
 Interestingly, dogs don't analyze these pheromones with their noses, but they have an organ purposely built for this task: the vomero-nasal organ, also known as Jacobson’s organ, found within their nasal cavity.
 Following are some messages dogs use to convey through urine marking.